mieweb/docs/content/features/fax-manager/fax-manager-tab-outbound-faxing.md

 To get to the Outgoing Fax Search, click the Fax Mgr tab from the left sidebar menu.

 Fax Manager search has two modes of operation: General & Fax ID.
-The detailed **Fax ID** mode is only used when the fax id is known, which makes the other search criteria fields not relevant since the fax id uniquely identifies a fax. **Fax ID** field*:* If you know the fax job ID number that the system gave to the fax job, you can enter it here to find that one specific fax job.
+The detailed **Fax ID** mode is only used when the fax id is known, which makes the other search criteria fields not relevant since the fax id uniquely identifies a fax. **Fax ID** field: If you know the fax job ID number that the system gave to the fax job, you can enter it here to find that one specific fax job.

 ![](./fax-manager-tab-outbound-faxing.assets/a768a4a5c4f5305b4c59196bead99840.png)